MGL, chapter 71, section 14-16I — governs all regional districts

 School District Organization Fact Sheet

-Configuration of Cities and Towns in Massachusetts 2016
+Configuration of Cities and Towns in Massachsuetts — 2020

 Massachusetts General Laws allows the school committees of two or more towns to join together to form a union school committee.
 The organization of the union school committee is governed by statute, as are its powers, which are limited to the authority to employ a superintendent of schools, school physicians, school nurses, clerical and secretarial personnel, special teachers, and supervisors.
 All other powers and responsibilities are retained by the local school committees of the member towns.
-There are 16 superintendency unions in Massachusetts, comprised of 50 member towns.
-Currently, 35 of the municipal districts participating in superintendency unions also are members of regional school districts that hire the same superintendent and central office staff.
-For information on Superintendency Unions, contact Christine M. Lynch at 781-338-6520 or at firstname.lastname@example.org.
+There are 15 superintendency unions in Massachusetts, comprised of 48 member towns.
+Currently 32 of the municipal districts participating in superintendency unions also are members of regional school districts that hire the same superintendent and central office staff.
+In 2020, 15 superintendents and 62 school committee serve 48 municipalities and 14 regional school districts in 84 schools serving 30,164 students.
+For information on superintendency unions, contact Christine M. Lynch at 781-338-6520 or at email@example.com .

-In accordance with provisions of Chapter 71, sections 1,4 and 6, the following list of public school districts are permitted by the Board of Elementary and Secondary Education not to maintain certain public schools and to tuition their students to other school districts for the school year 2015-2016.
+In accordance with provisions of Chapter 71, sections 1, 4 and 6, the following school districts are permitted by the Board of Elementary and Secondary Education not to maintain school serving selected grade levels and to tuition their students to other school districts for the school year 2019-2020.